 Our commitments

-Our commitments consist of the various sustainability-linked international agreements and frameworks we adhere to and support.
-These reflect our determination to conduct responsible banking, manage risks and support a sustainable development in general.
+Our commitments consist of international agreements, codes, and frameworks that SEB has formally adopted or publicly endorsed.
+These commitments guide our decisions, shape how we operate, and reflect our determination to conduct responsible banking, manage risks, and support sustainable development.

 An agreement between governments to limit global warming to well below 2 degrees, compared to pre-industrial levels.
 SEB is committed since 2015.

-17 globally agreed goals for 2030 agreed on by governments, the private sector and civil society to achieve a sustainable development for our planet.
-SEB is committed since 2015.
+The 17 Sustainable Development Goals (SDGs) for 2030 were agreed on by governments, the private sector and civil society to achieve a sustainable development for our planet.
+SEB is committed to the goals since 2015.

 An expression by all governments in the United Nations of the rights and freedoms everyone is entitled to.
 SEB is committed since 2008.